A quick guide to target audiences

 Sarah Pascaru

-I’m Sarah, founder of Social Jooce and social media strategist.
+I’m Sarah, founder of Social Jooce and social media strategist and trainer.
 I help businesses build their online presence and give them a fresh perspective on how social media can transform their businesses and help them grow.

 https://www.socialjooce.com